 Believe it or not, this list only scratches the surface.
-You can check this patron saint index for more ideas, or head over to this post on choosing your child’s patron saint for a handy worksheet!
+You can check this patron saint index for more ideas, or head over to this post on choosing your child’s patron saint!

 Did you find a saint that was new to you?
 Have one to add?
 Let me know in the comments – I’m always on the lookout for more.